What is agammaglobulinemia in dogs?

 Early symptoms

 The first signs of agammaglobulinemia can be subtle and difficult to detect.
-However, they are often noticed when the dog develops infections at an unusually high rate, particularly in areas such as the respiratory tract or skin.
-Typical early symptoms can include recurring cough, difficulty breathing or skin irritation.
-Gastrointestinal problems such as vomiting or diarrhea can also be an indicator of a weakened immune system.
+However, they often become apparent when the dog develops unusually frequent infections, particularly in areas such as the respiratory tract or skin.
+Typical early symptoms can include a recurring cough, difficulty breathing, or skin irritations.
+Gastrointestinal problems such as vomiting or diarrhea can also indicate a weakened immune system.

-As the disease progresses, infections may become more severe and resistant to treatments.
+As the disease progresses, infections can become more severe and resistant to treatment.
 The dog may exhibit general malaise, fatigue, and loss of appetite.
-Because the immune system cannot respond effectively to pathogens, even mild infections can quickly become serious problems.
-The dog may also suffer from chronic inflammation that is difficult to treat.
+Because the immune system cannot effectively fight off pathogens, even mild infections can quickly develop into serious problems.
+Furthermore, the dog may suffer from chronic inflammation, which is difficult to treat.

 Behavior and appearance of the affected dog

-Dogs with agammaglobulinemia often exhibit altered behavior because they feel unwell.
-They may become less active, reduce gambling behavior and withdraw.
-The coat may lose its shine, and skin problems such as eczema or dandruff are more common.
-The general well-being suffers overall, which an attentive dog owner can notice early on.
+Dogs with agammaglobulinemia often exhibit altered behavior due to their general discomfort.
+They may be less active, reduce play, and withdraw.
+Their coat may lose its shine, and skin problems such as eczema or dandruff are more common.
+Their overall well-being suffers, which an observant dog owner may notice early on.

 Diagnostic methods